Ports, Port, & Palaces. Inside Portugal.

 • Option to Amarante for Monastery of St. Goncalo and historic bridge.

-• Coimbra including Biblioteca Jaonina, cathedral, Santa Cruz Church and Monastery.
+• Drive to Coimbra, tour including Biblioteca Jaonina, cathedral, Santa Cruz Church and Monastery.

-• Drive to Nazaré, leisure time, O Sítio and Ermida da Memória.
+• Drive to Nazaré, leisure time, O Sítio and Ermida da Memória, lighthouse.

 • Drive to Lisbon.